History of FC Basel (1965–2000): Eighty-eighth season

 Pierre Jacques Lieblich was voted as new club chairman, he replaced René Theler who stood down at the AGM.
 Helmut Benthaus was first team manager for the sixteenth consecutive season.
 There were only a few changes in the squad this off-season.
 Erwin Meyer moved on to Luzern and Robert Baldinger moved to lower tier Aarau.
 Serge Duvernois joined from Saint Louis and Martin Mullis joined from St. Gallen.
 Basel played a total of 52 games in their 1980–81 season.
 26 matches were played in the domestic league, three in the Swiss Cup, one in the Swiss League Cup, four in the 1980–81 European Cup and 18 were friendly matches.
 Of their 18 test games, 10 were won, five were drawn and three ended with a defeat.

 Basel played in the 1980–81 Nationalliga A. The league had been reformed and there were no more championship play-offs.
 Basel played a mediocre season and ended the Nationalliga in sixth position, 12 points behind Zürich who became champions.
-In their 26 league games Basel won nine, drew ten and lost seven matches, which meant that the totaled 28 points.
+In their 26 league games Basel won nine, drew ten and lost seven matches, which meant that they totaled 28 points.
 They scored 48 goals, conceding 44.
 Erni Maissen was the team's top goalscorer scoring ten league goals.

 Basel entered the Swiss Cup in the round of 32.
 Here they were drawn away against Fribourg and they won the match 3–0.
 In the round of 16 they were drawn at home against Martigny-Sports and this match was won 6–0.
 In the quarterfinal, on 28 March 1981, Basel were drawn to play away from home against Zürich in the Letzigrund.
 The hosts won the tie 3–0.
 Basel were out of the competition and Zürich continued on to the final and won the trophy.
 In first round of the Swiss League Cup Basel were also drawn away against Zürich.
 They lost the home game 1–2 and Zürich continued in this competition and won this trophy as well.

 As reigning Swiss champions Basel were qualified for the 1980–81 European Cup.
 In the first round they were drawn against Club Brugge.
-The first leg was played in Jan Breydel Stadium in Bruges and Basel won 1–0 through a goal scored by Erni Maissen in 65th minute.
+The first leg was played at the Jan Breydel Stadium in Bruges and Basel won 1–0 through a goal scored by Erni Maissen in 65th minute.
 The return leg was won 4–1, the goals coming from Markus Tanner (14), Jörg Stohler (48), Arthur von Wartburg (55) and Walter Geisser (81) after Brugge had taken an early lead through Jan Ceulemans (3), but their goalkeeper Leen Barth was sent off in the 17th minute.
 In the second round Basel were drawn against Red Star Belgrade.
 Basel decided the first leg for themselves 1–0, the goal scored by Detlev Lauscher.
-In the second leg, however, Basel were defeated 0–2 and were eliminated from the competition.
+In the second leg, however, Basel lost 0–2 and were eliminated from the competition.